huland/logseq-notes/pages/EUA-EUAA issue.md

 		- Set "Strict EUA or EUAA" checkbox on ETS Contract
 		- ETS Contract Detail view
 		- ETS Offer
-			- When EUA / EUAA product was choosen
+			- When EUA / EUAA product was choosen a checkbox appears next to the product
+				- the checkbox value is the same as the value on the contract but it can be modified -
 ## Review details
 	- [pull request](https://gitlab.vertis.com:8443/vertis/mv2/-/merge_requests/319)
 ## Activity Summary